LauriESB/order-management-system/README.md

 ## 🔮 What have I learned?

-Through this project, I had my first experience with Docker and made my first deployment using Render.
+I had an introduction to Docker and made my first deployment using Render.
 One of my decisions was to not work with thymeleef for ui because I wanted to focus more on backend development, testing everything mainly through Postman.
-But yes, I plan on expanding the project when I start learning front-end development.
+But yes, I plan on expanding the code when I start learning front-end development.

 Working with the controller-repository-service pattern was also very interesting, it provided me a great level of immersion into real-world projects.
 I also had to deal with exception handling, something that I had only seen in Exercism's tasks (you can see them [here](https://github.com/LauriESB/exercism-java)) before, so it was also fun to deeply understand.